-Model-based clustering often assumes a finite mixture distribution of the data.
+Model-based clustering often assumes a finite mixture of distributions for the data.
 In particular, the Gaussian mixture model (GMM) plays an important role in high-dimensional statistics due to its flexibility, interpretability and computational convenience.
-Motivated by GMMs, we consider a tensor normal mixture model (TNMM).
+Motivated by GMM, we consider a tensor normal mixture model (TNMM).
 In comparison to the existing GMM methods for vector data, TNMM exploits the tensor covariance structure to drastically reduce the total number of parameters in covariance modeling.
-Thanks to the simplicity of matrix/tensor normal distributions, clustering and parameter estimation based on the expectation-maximization (EM) algorithm \citep{Dempster1977} is straightforward and shown to be effective in practice.
+Thanks to the simplicity of matrix/tensor normal distributions, clustering and parameter estimation is straightforward based on the expectation-maximization (EM) algorithm \citep{Dempster1977} .
 Among others, \citet{viroli2011finite,anderlucci2015covariance,Gao2018,gallaugher2018finite} are all extensions of GMM from vector to matrix, but are not directly applicable to higher-order tensors.
-Moreover, the focus of these works is computation and applications in presence of additional information such as covariates, longitudinal correlation, heavy tails and skewness in the data to be addressed but no theoretical results are provided for high dimensional data analysis. \citet{tait2019clustering} extend GMM to three-way tensors adopting the standard EM algorithm.
-As we demonstrate in numerical studies, the standard EM can be dramatically improved by our Doubly-Enhanced Expectation-Maximization (DEEM) algorithm.
+Moreover, the focus of these works is computation and applications in the presence of additional information, such as covariates, longitudinal correlation, heavy tails and skewness in the data, but no theoretical results are provided for high dimensional data analysis.
+The GMMs can be straightforwardly extended to higher-order tensors adopting the standard EM algorithm.
+However, as we demonstrate in numerical studies, the standard EM can be dramatically improved by our Doubly-Enhanced Expectation-Maximization (DEEM) algorithm.